jarvelov/REST_Test/README.md

 Make sure you have all the requirements before proceeding.

-Clone the repo to and then browse to the address with a web browser.
+Clone the repo to and then run `php composer.phar install` Then browse to the address with a web browser.

 The database is automatically created on the first visit.
 To empty the database simply remove the `database.db` and revisit the address.

 ##Requirements

+* Composer
 * PHP 5.4 or higher
 * AngularJS 1.4.3 or higher
 * SQLite 3